 The audit committee consists of Mses.
-Griggs and Shetty and Mr. Schubert.
+Griggs and Shetty and Mr. Cresci.
 Ms. Griggs is the chair of the audit committee.
+Mr. Cresci was appointed to the audit committee in place of Wolfgang Schubert, who resigned from the Board of Directors as of May 23, 2019.
 No member of the audit committee is an "interested person" of the Company, as defined in Section 2(a)(19) of the 1940 Act.
 Our audit committee's responsibilities include:

-- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of certain reports from such firm; - reviewing and discussing with management our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting and disclosure controls and procedures; - discussing our risk management processes and procedures; - establishing policies regarding hiring employees from the independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our independent registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.
+- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of certain reports from such firm;

+- reviewing and discussing with management our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting and disclosure controls and procedures; - discussing our risk management processes and procedures; - establishing policies regarding hiring employees from the independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our independent registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.